DiamondLightSource/sci-react-ui/readme.md

 ===================

 Scientific React UI components, based on MUI.
-_Early development release._

-A theme and component library to make websites at scientific installations simple to create.
+A theme and component library to make websites at scientific institutions simple to create.

 Using
 -----